oac-tree/oac-tree/doc/introduction.rst

 ============

-The sequencer framework leverages a goal-oriented approach to optimize procedure execution by allowing complex, and typically manual, tasks to be automated.
+The oac-tree framework leverages a goal-oriented approach to optimize procedure execution by allowing complex, and typically manual, tasks to be automated.
 The framework decision-making flow is controlled by a hierarchical tree of nodes, allowing the construction of maintainable and extensible procedures.

 Behavior trees for automation
 ====================================

-The sequencer framework aims at allowing for routine and repetitive operational procedures to be executed with reduced human intervention, and therefore improving the overall operational efficiency, and ensuring a deterministic execution over a wide range of scenarios.
+The oac-tree framework aims at allowing for routine and repetitive operational procedures to be executed with reduced human intervention, and therefore improving the overall operational efficiency, and ensuring a deterministic execution over a wide range of scenarios.
 By allowing laborious, and typically manual, tasks to be performed automatically or semi-automatically, human involvement can be shifted to tasks with a high added value.

 Behavioural trees are a formal modelling language used to represent the behaviour of systems and software engineering projects.
 They provide flexible mathematical models used in various fields for executing tasks.
 Behavioural trees organize tasks into a finite set, enabling the creation of complex behaviours by modularly combining simpler tasks in a structured and hierarchical manner.
 They are particularly useful for expressing complex requirements in a clear and unambiguous way, by providing a well-defined notation that captures the behaviour described in requirements and natural language.
 Behavioural tree semantics are grounded in process algebra and operational semantics, providing a basis for simulation, model checking, and failure modes and effects analysis.